paulozasimowicz/Learning_Python/README.md

 # Learning_Python
-Some exercises that I developed through my lectures and exploring while learning Python
+Some exercises that I developed through my lectures and exploring while learning Python.